eagle4life69/otr-contributor-directory/readme.txt

 == Description ==

 OTR Contributor Directory lets you build contributor pages for your OTRWesterns.com podcast.
-It dynamically lists episodes featuring each contributor, grouped by show and year, and styled for easy navigation and quick access to downloads.
-Ideal for highlighting actors, writers, or other roles.
+It dynamically lists episodes featuring each contributor, grouped by show and year, with clean, styled tables and download options.
+Built for fans of classic radio and structured to support PowerPress and Spreaker-based podcasts.

 == How to Use ==